Elective monarchy: United States

 An attempt to create an elective monarchy in the United States failed.
 Alexander Hamilton argued in a long speech before the Constitutional Convention of 1787 that the President of the United States should be an elective monarch, ruling for "good behavior" (i.e., for life, unless impeached) and with extensive powers.
 Hamilton believed that elective monarchs had sufficient power domestically to resist foreign corruption, yet there was enough domestic control over their behavior to prevent tyranny at home.
 His proposal was resoundingly voted down in favor of a four-year term with the possibility of reelection.
-In his later defense of the Constitution in The Federalist Papers, he often hints that a lifetime executive might be better, even as he praises the system with the four-year term.

 Haiti

 The crown of the Empire of Haiti, established in 1804, was also elective according to its 1805 constitution.

-Extraordinary election

-A hereditary monarchy may occasionally use election to fill a vacant throne.
-For example, the royal family may become extinct; depending on how precisely the succession to the throne is defined in law, several candidates with equally, or almost equally, strong claims could emerge, with an election being held to choose from among them.
-This differs from a formally elective monarchy in that it is an extraordinary measure, and with the new monarch the succession again becomes hereditary.

-Alternatively, the monarch may be deposed, as in a revolution.
-While sometimes a monarch may be forced to abdicate in favour of his or her heir, on other occasions the royal family as a whole has been rejected, the throne going to an elected candidate.
-Examples of extraordinary election are: